October 26, 2018 Musicology No Comments

-First, interpolation.
-Merriam-Webster.com says interpolation is “the introduction or insertion of something spurious or foreign.”
-“Interpolation” in music generally means you take something from elsewhere, often a well known song by you or someone else, and you incorporate it into a new work.
-Whether it’s a reinterpretation, or a new context that bathes the original in irony, or a straight quote because it’s apropos to your track, interpolations can be a zillion things.
+Merriam-Webster.com says one definition of interpolation is “the introduction or insertion of something spurious or foreign.”
+And in music, that’s the definition that makes perfect sense, “interpolation” generally means you take something from elsewhere, often a well-known song, whether it’s by you or someone else, and you incorporate it into a new work.
+It might be a reinterpretation, or it might put a prior work into a new context ironically, or it might just be a straight faithful quote.
+Interpolations can be a zillion things.

-We hear all of these lines interspersed with some of Dre accents.
+We hear all of these lines interspersed with some of Dre’s accents.

 “Hey, you, sitting over there